 Verschoyle Benson Blake (1899-1971)

-arrived in the Ganaraska region (north of Port Hope) in 1926 and became well respected
+arrived in the Ganaraska region (north of Port Hope) and was the

 Excerpt from Press Release of Port Hope

 Public Meeting at the Ganaraska Region Conservation Authority

 March 18, 2009 - 7:30 PM - (Millennium Room -